-By purchasing these reservations upfront, the monthly cost of running VMs is offset and there is a matching reservation.
+By purchasing these reservations upfront, the monthly cost of running VMs is offset when there is a matching reservation.
 Sometimes the cost is offset completely (as in the case of VM-A1), sometimes it’s offset partially (as in the case of VM-B3), and sometimes there aren’t any RIs available to offset the cost of a VM (as in the case of VM-A4).

 In this example, you can see there is significant savings in using RIs.
 Adding up the monthly cost of all 8 VMs and multiplying by 36 months to get the 3-year cost yields $109,980.
 However, by utilizing reservations that cost ~$13k upfront, one can save $41,523 or 38% of the 3-year total.
 Purchasing additional RIs to offset the remaining monthly cost would result in even greater savings.